• Skip to primary navigation

 Despite concerns and worldwide backlash to facial recognition tech, it is still gaining fame.
 The special cause of unease regarding selling facial recognition to the US government rests in racial profiling and unfair immigrant deportation.
 It is therefore about time Amazon looks into its policy of selling Rekognition.
 The shareholders’ proposal will hopefully make sure of that.

-Filed Under: World of Tech Tagged With: Amazon, Amazon Rekognition
+Filed Under: World of Tech Tagged With: Amazon, Amazon Rekognition, news

 Related Stories